uhlmanngroup/MorphoDynamicsPipe/README.md

 After installing conda or mamba, clone this repository.
 `git clone https://github.com/uhlmanngroup/MorphoDynamicsPipe`

-Then navigate to the MorphoDynamicsPipe folder.
+Then navigate to the MorphoDynamicsPipe folder in a terminal or commmand prompt that has conda activated.

 Then run `mamba env create -f conda_envs_yaml/environment_morphody36_dev.yml` (mamba can also be replaced by conda here)